-At Upbring each year, we look forward to April.
+At Upbring, each year we look forward to April.
 You might be asking yourself, “why?”
-It’s simple – every April is National Child Abuse Prevention Month.
+It’s simple—every April is National Child Abuse Prevention Month.
 It’s an opportunity to spread awareness and emphasize the importance of partnering with friends like you around the community to break the cycle of child abuse by empowering children, families and communities.

-Amidst an unprecedented time in our world, it is crucial to take the necessary steps to ensure that all children are safe, loved and cherished.
+Now more than ever, it is crucial to take the necessary steps to ensure that all children are safe, loved and cherished.
 Here are four ways you can get involved, with resources included, so you can show your support year-round.

 1. Spread Awareness

 Change happens when we advocate for those who need it most.
 As we continue to recover from the COVID-19 pandemic, children are at an increased risk of abuse and neglect, according to researchers.
 By bringing attention to these situations of abuse and neglect and informing others of its impact, together, we can advocate for change.
 Help raise public awareness in your community, during this time, by sharing a message on your personal social media account.

 As schools across the nation start to regain some normalcy, it is crucial to learn the signs of abuse and neglect.
 Knowing the signs makes it possible for you to share the information with others and recognize situations of abuse in your community.
 If you suspect that a child is being abused, use the information you’ve learned to help make an informed decision about when to contact local authorities.
 By speaking up, you can make a difference in the lives of children who would otherwise have no one on their side.